mttmccb/minimal-mistakes/_posts/2014-12-14-getting-things-done-when-youre-only-a-grunt.md

 ---
 title: Getting Things Done When You're Only a Grunt
-categories:
+tags:
 - Short
-tags: []
----Following on from
+---

-[The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) some more great practical tips.
+Following on from [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) some more great practical tips.